lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 subtitle: Meg Bolger asked one question.
 A hundred and fifty-seven practitioners answered.
 hero_image: /i/facilitation.jpg
 intro: >
-  Meg Bolger put a single question into a LinkedIn thread: what's one random-but-impactful piece of advice you'd give a new facilitator?
+  <a href="https://www.linkedin.com/in/megbolger/">Meg Bolger</a> put a single question into a LinkedIn thread: what's one random-but-impactful piece of advice you'd give a new facilitator?
 One hundred and fifty-seven people answered.
 I saved the whole thing.
 Here's what the crowd knows.
 tags:
   - facilitation
   - service design